Secret0-OchkA/kursovayApiClient/docs/EmployeeFromDepartmentApi.md

 ## getEmployeeInDepartment

-> Employee getEmployeeInDepartment(companyId, departmnetId, employeeId)
+> EmployeeView getEmployeeInDepartment(companyId, departmnetId, employeeId)

 get employee in department in company by id